Seven Reasons for Hair Loss for Both Men and Women

 Any kind of physical trauma – surgery, a car accident, or a severe illness, even the flu – can cause temporary hair loss.
 Physical trauma can trigger a type of hair loss called telogen effluvium.

 LACK OF PROTEIN

 If you don’t get enough protein in your diet, your body may ration its protein supply by shutting down hair growth, according to the American Academy of Dermatology.
 This can happen about two to three months after a drop in protein intake.
-Check out this Kerotin Hair Growth Formula Review as the supplement can give you the nutrients needed to stop thinning hair.

 Female-pattern hair loss, called androgenic or androgenetic alopecia, is basically the female version of male pattern baldness.
 What to do: Like men, women may benefit from minoxidil (Rogaine) to help grow hair, or at least, maintain the hair you have.